Here’s a bit about my history, what areas I work in, and what happens in counselling.

 This is an incomplete list.
 Everyone’s problems are unique and to give them standardised labels can mean that problems get to hide because, “it’s not quite…”

 Essentially – if something is in the way of your life, if you are having difficulties in an important relationship, if you are carrying something unresolved from the past, if you are finding yourself stuck in situations and want to figure out how to live life on your terms, and understand why you react in certain ways and would like to figure out how to things can be different…come and see me.

 What happens in counselling?

 When couples come to see me we do three things in no particular order.
-We figure out what’s come between you, moment by moment and begin to notice patterns.
-We figure out better ways or talking through differences so both partners get what they want and we look at what is required for a fantastic relationship.
+We figure out what’s come between you, moment by moment, and identify unhelpful patterns.
+We figure out better ways of talking through differences so both partners get what they want, and we look at what is required for a fantastic relationship.

 To do all this, my counselling room is a place that is free of judgement, where you will feel respected and listened to…as one client recently said, “its the only place in the world I feel safe.”